FriendlyUser/astro-tech-blog/src/pages/posts/tech/go/goflags.md

 layout: "@/templates/BasePost.astro"
 imgSrc: /imgs/2023/186810635.png
 ---

-# Using Go-Flags in Golang: A Comprehensive Guide
+# Using GoFlags in Golang

 Go, also known as Golang, is a statically-typed, compiled language developed by Google.
 One of the many reasons developers love Go is its simplicity and ease of use.
 When it comes to command-line tools and applications, argument parsing is an important aspect to consider.
 That's where the `go-flags` library comes in.
 This versatile and powerful package is designed to parse command-line arguments in Go applications, making it easy to define and use flags.